-Founded in 1916, Texas A&M Hillel is the oldest organization in the United States called “Hillel.”
+Tracing its roots to 1913, Texas A&M Hillel is one of the oldest Jewish campus organizations in the United States.

 In 1940, Dr. and Mrs. Raymond Reiser came to College Station.
 Dr. Reiser was a faculty member of a Texas A&M. Dr. Reiser’s wife, Mrs. Shirley Reiser, took over as director from Esther Taubenhaus.
 After construction of the first Hillel building in 1958, Shirley became the director of the Texas A&M Hillel.
 One of Shirley’s favorite social activities for students was the Friday night dinner; the cadets couldn’t pass up a home-cooked meal away from military discipline.

 From 1979 to 1980, Carol Parzen and Amy Mann were co-directors of Hillel.
 Carol continued in the position until 1983, with the arrival of Rabbi Tarlow.

 Rabbi Peter Tarlow came to Texas A&M Hillel in 1983 to serve as Rabbi and Executive Director.
 The 1980s also saw the local Reform synagogue, Congregation Beth Shalom, split from Hillel to find their own building in Byran.

 In 2004, Sigma Alpha Mu (Sammy) was officially re-chartered at Texas A&M. From the beginning, Sammy has enjoyed a great relationship with Texas A&M Hillel and holds their meetings in the Hillel building.
 In 2006, Carlie Dorshaw founded Aggie Jewish Women, which became Zeta Beta Sigma and is now Alpha E, to provide sisterhood for the Jewish women of Aggieland.
 In 2015 the first local chapter of Alpha Epsilon Pi was colonized at Texas A&M.